serain/serain.github.io/_posts/2018-12-31-revisiting-email-spoofing.markdown

 "v=DMARC1; p=none; rua=mailto:dmarc@github.com"
 ```

-The reason as far as I can tell is that many companies rely on third-parties to send emails on their behalf.
-A typical example would be marketing emails.
+The reason is that many companies rely on third-parties to send emails on their behalf, for marketing and other purposes.

 SPF records can be hard to keep accurate when third parties can't provide an extensive list of IP addresses, and the ephemeral nature of many modern services means these addresses could change on a regular basis.
 Sharing DKIM keys with third parties may also be logistically difficult (not the mention the security implications).

-Rather than risk legitimate emails getting blocked, it appears many organizations favor lax email validation rules.
+Rather than risk legitimate emails getting blocked, many organizations favor lax email validation rules.

 As a result, we can probably send emails as `@github.com` to most people who are not behind a decent email filter from Microsoft or Google.